-How much are you able and willing to give anything to your local communities, friends, family?
+How much are you able and willing to serve in your local community and support friends and family?

 It is important that when you are seeking support, you look for more positive, caring, and resourceful people in your life.
 Beware of negative, draining, overly dramatic, or insensitive people.
 They will likely be of no help.